 To fully experience the gorgeous views, get off in Cully or Epesses and follow the signposted footpath through the vineyards.
 Once you’re ready to continue your journey, either head back to Zurich or hop on the train to Geneva.
 Whichever city it is you’re leaving Switzerland from.

-The following two days are fully dedicated to exploring the Alpstein mountain range.
-Leave whatever luggage you won’t need in St. Gallen and get ready for some serious hiking.
+The next two days are all yours to explore the mountain range known as Alpstein.
+Leave any luggage you don’t need in St. Gallen and get ready for wonderful hikes.

-The hiking options are absolutely endless in this mountain range.
-Whether you’d like to catch a glimpse of the famous Äscher restaurant or go for a swim in the charming Seealpsee, you’ll find your match.
+There are endless hiking opportunities in this mountain range.
+Whether you want to visit the famous Äscher restaurant or go for a swim in the charming Seealpsee, you’re sure to find something amazing here.

-Since you’ve got two days to spare, we’ll run you through one of our favourite hikes in this area.
-It starts in Brülisau, includes two mountain lakes, some fresh milk and cheese, maybe a night in a stable above the cows and definitely a pair of sore calves.
+Since you have two days, let’s introduce one of our favorite hikes in Alpstein.
+It starts in Brülisau, passes by two mountain lakes, leads you to fresh milk and cheese, possibly includes a night in a barn above the cows, and definitely guarantees some tired legs.

-Firstly, make your way to Brülisau in the Canton of Appenzell Innerrhoden.
-From here, start your walk to the restaurant Ruhesitz, which you’ll reach halfway up a mountain called Hoher Kasten.
-From Ruhesitz, follow the signs pointing you toward Lake Sämtisersee.
-By now, you might be ready for a break.
-Spend as much time as you like hanging out by or inside this beauty.
+First, make your way to Brülisau in the canton of Appenzell Innerrhoden.
+From there, you’ll begin your hike to the Ruhesitz restaurant, which is about halfway up to the Hoher Kasten mountain.
+From Ruhesitz, follow the signs leading you to the Sämtisersee.
+You might just be ready for a break here.
+Spend as much time as you’d like at or in this beautiful mountain lake.

-From Sämtisersee, keep going until you reach Bollenwees by Lake Fälensee.
-If you’re looking for comfort, this mountain inn is where you can spend the night.
-They offer private rooms or dorms with showers as well as a restaurant.
-The views over the lake are unparalleled and after this long day of hiking, you’ll probably be more than happy to just stretch your legs and take in the stunning backdrop.
+From Sämtisersee, continue hiking until you reach Bollenwees at Fälensee.
+If you’re looking for a bit more comfort, you can spend the night at this mountain inn.
+Bollenwees offers private rooms or dormitories with showers, along with a restaurant.
+The view of the lake is unparalleled.
+After such a long hiking day, you’ll likely be glad to just stretch your legs and enjoy the breathtaking scenery.

-Everyone looking for a place to forget about this busy world out there will love coming here.
-In case you decide to stay at Bollenwees, we still recommend you walk to Fälenalp to see this magical place and to try their fresh goat cheese.
-Either today after settling in at Bollenwees or tomorrow before heading back to St. Gallen.
+If you decide to spend the night at Bollenwees, we still recommend taking a walk to Fälenalp to see this magical place and try some fresh goat cheese.
+Either today, after checking in at Bollenwees, or tomorrow, before heading back to St. Gallen.

 Wherever you spent last night, we hope you slept well in this fresh mountain air.
 How you plan out your day today is totally up to you.
 You haven’t exhausted your hiking options by far, so keep going for as long as you please.